 - Are you able to do what is necessary to create and complete effective exposures like leaving the office?

 - Can you see my child more than once a week for 50-60 minutes if need be; can you set up treatment intensively?

 - Do you work at a place that specializes in seeing children with OCD and anxiety and have you been successful at it?

 Prepare for the Consultation

 Before you set up a consultation with your preferred therapist, prepare a list of concerns you have about your child.
 The more information you can provide about your child, the better.
 Compile education evaluations and classroom reports in a file.
 Think about important events such as the first time your child showed symptoms of anxiety or learning difficulties (whatever the problem may be).
-All of this information will be valuable in helping your therapist find the root cause of your child’s anxiety and begin the path towards healing.
+All of this information will be valuable in helping your therapist create a treatment plan specific to your child.

 OCD & Anxiety Center is a team of qualified and highly-skilled therapists.
 We go the extra mile to help our patients, especially children.
 We are committed to bringing positive changes to the lives of children struggling with anxiety and other disorders.
 To schedule a consultation with one of our experts, call (630) 522-3124.